- LED Solutions

 Australian Standard AS/NZS 2293 series covers the system design, installation, operation, service, maintenance, and production of emergency lights & exit signs.
 Here, we briefly outline the emergency luminaire testing & classification process, which provides maximum spacings between emergency lights for a range of mounting heights.

 Lighting is one of the top consumers of electricity in school halls.
 Multi-purpose areas with high ceilings require lighting to be dynamic.
 The Kascade offers well balanced illumination that prevents unwanted contrast or glare, it has a very high colour rendering index of Ra>90 for clear distinction between object colours and offers high impact resistance IK 10.

 LM 79 is the Illuminating Engineers Society North America (IESNA) approved testing method to generate electrical and photometric measurements of solid state lighting (LED) products.
 It was first used in the US Energy Star program in 2008 and has since become the international standard method for integrated LED products.

 With the rapid pace of LED lighting & controls technology development in the Australian market, there is often a time lag for Lighting Standards and Building Codes to be updated.
 A recent Lighting Council of Australia Technical Bulletin navigates a path forward via Section J6 of the Australian Building Code.

-Luminaire spacing guides provide a simple reference to assist enLighten customers with achieving required maintained illuminance levels for corridors and indoor car parks.
-The reference guides are backed by lighting design simulations from the enLighten team.
+Luminaire spacing guides provide a simple reference to assist enLighten customers with achieving required maintained illuminance levels for corridors and indoor car parks as per AS/NZ 1680.
+The reference guides are backed by lighting design simulations.